- Home

 Curious about The Farmer's Dog cost and if a fresh food diet for your dog is worth it?

 Yes, we did it again.
-In February, we completed The Farmer’s Dog subscription questionnaire multiple times, testing different dog sizes, ages, activity levels, and protein selections to evaluate how each variable affects pricing.
-We then updated our pricing table and cost breakdown to reflect those findings.
+In February 2026, we completed The Farmer's Dog subscription questionnaire multiple times, testing different dog sizes, ages, activity levels, and protein selections to evaluate how each variable affects pricing.
+In August 2026, we re-verified our numbers against The Farmer's Dog's published plan examples and current promotions, and added new details on Walmart availability and post-trial price changes.

 Sign up for expert-backed reviews and safety alerts all in one place.